The George Donnell Society for Pediatric Scientists

-- Available training and educational opportunities at Children’s Hospital Los Angeles, USC, CalTech and other local programs.
+- Training and educational opportunities at Children’s Hospital Los Angeles, the University of Southern California and other local programs

-- An individual development plan (IDP) is developed by each Fellow, in consultation with the Fellow, Mentor, Fellowship Director and Steering Committee.
+- An individual development plan (IDP), developed in consultation with a mentoring committee

-- Fellows are given a travel allowance to attend one national conference per year throughout residency and fellowship.
-They also receive an educational allowance for purchase of books, software, etc.
+- Educational and annual travel allowance to attend one national conference per year throughout residency and fellowship.

 Donnell Fellows choose their scientific mentors in consultation with the Donnell Society director and their subspecialty training director.
 Scientific mentors receive an annual allowance to help cover training related expenses.